 It’s sometimes said that the world is divided into two kinds of people: winners and losers.
 And that “ … the winner takes it all!”

-I suppose that maybe true — the winner gets loaded with money, property, anxiety, and responsibilities.
+I suppose that may be true — the winner gets loaded with money, property, anxiety, and responsibilities.
 And the loser gets nothing.
-Losers are free of all load, unless they think they need to be winners.
+Losers are free of all loads, unless they think they need to be winners.

 But then, who’s better off?

 I guess that the more one takes, the less one can take in the long run.
 There are always limits in both what and how much one can carry and finally … we can only but crash under the weight.

 Unless, one would take and give away.
 On the other hand, well, doing that would make one a loser!